-This report accounts for the total capital assets of a department and identifies the fund that purchased the capital assets.
-Report No. 19 summarizes the information contained in Report No. 18 as of June 30.
-Submit this report with other year-end financial reports to the SCO.
+Report 19 accounts for the total capital assets of an agency/department and identifies the fund(s) that provided resources to acquire the capital assets.
+Report 19 summarizes the information contained in each Report 18, Statement of Changes in Capital Assets Group of Accounts, as of June 30.
+Submit this report with other year-end financial reports to the State Controller’s Office (SCO).

-See SAM sections and 8660 for additional information.
+See SAM section 7463, Capital Assets Group of Accounts.

+See SAM section 8670.2, Financial Statement Reporting Requirements, for the information required in Report 19.

-A sample of Report No. 19, Statement of Capital Assets Group of Accounts, is shown in the 7978 Illustration.
+A sample of Report 19, Statement of Capital Assets Group of Accounts, is shown in the 7978 Illustration.

+ILLUSTRATION 7978

+Agency Name and Number

+Statement of Capital Assets Group of Accounts – Report 19

+As of June 30, 20XX